Laurent polynomial mirrors for quiver flag zero loci

 The ladder diagram for the entire quiver is

 \end{eg} As in the flag case, we can define a toric variety using the ladder diagram of a $Y$-shaped quiver, by interpreting the ladder diagram as a quiver.
-We call this the ladder quiver, $L(Q)$.
+Just as in the flag case, we consider paths in the ladder diagram that travel to the right and up.
+The resulting quiver is called the ladder quiver, $L(Q)$.
 The vertex at $(0,0)$ is taken to be the source (in that we quotient by the $\CC^*$ to obtain an effective action, as for quiver flag varieties).